Garlic

 Yes, garlic is excellent for immune system.
 Sulfur compounds like Allicin provide strong antimicrobial and anti-viral properties.

 Yes, incorporating garlic into your daily diet is generally considered safe and highly beneficial.
-Garlic provides a consistent source of essential nutrients and bioactive compounds that supp
+Garlic provides a consistent source of essential nutrients and bioactive compounds that support long-term health.

 The healthiest way to consume garlic is often raw / crushed, which is maximum allicin production; wait 10 minutes after crushing before cooking.